Nogabet/Nogabet.github.io/index.md

 layout: home
 ---

 Welcome!
 I'm a graduate student in economics.
-I use this website to keep a record of my graduate life.
+This website keeps a record of my graduate life.
+!(/picture/dujiangyan-1500w.jpg)